 Credit-by-examination (departmental and/or CLEP) and cooperative education credits are not calculated into the GPA.
-Transfer credit is not included in the GPA calculation except for purposes of granting honors and graduation honors.
-Courses in which a "I," "X," "H," "S," "U," or "W" are received are not included in computing the GPA.
+Transfer credit is not included in the GPA calculation except when otherwise specified for certain awards and honors.
+Courses in which an "I," "X," "H," "S," "U," or "W" are received are not included in computing the GPA.